telerik/xaml-docs/knowledge-base/kb-propertygrid-collectioneditor-itemtemplate.md

 ---
-title: Set ItemTemplate property of CollectionEditorPicker
+title: Set Generic ItemTemplate Property of CollectionEditorPicker
 description: Set in generic way the ItemTemplate property for all CollectionEditorPicker editors.
 type: how-to
-page_title: How to make a generic template to display the items in a CollectionEditorPicker
+page_title: How to Make a Generic Template to Display the Items in a CollectionEditorPicker
 slug: kb-propertygrid-collectioneditor-itemtemplate
 position: 0
 tags: collectioneditor, propertygrid, itemtemplate